What is chickenpox?

 - Healthy teens and adults with chickenpox usually have more severe symptoms than children and are at higher risk for complications than healthy children.
 If you are older than age 12, are pregnant, or have a weak immune system, your doctor may want to give you a medicine or vaccine that helps protect you from the virus.
 For more information, see Medications.
 Home treatment measures can also help to make you more comfortable.

 The chickenpox, or varicella, virus spreads easily from person to person.
-If you have never had chickenpox or the chickenpox vaccine (What is a PDF document?) , you have no immunity against the virus.
+If you have never had chickenpox or the chickenpox vaccine, you have no immunity against the virus.
 This means that the virus can make you sick.

 If you or your child is not immune, you can prevent chickenpox by getting the vaccine.
 It is recommended for: